LopezGG/NN_NER_tensorFlow/README.md

 Sample input and predictions for the test run is provided in results folder.
 Update the path based on the flags in the code Sample prediction is Sample_Data/test_Predictions_41000.txt

+The Evaluation code to calculate Precision and recall per category is in Eval.py.

+in the Eval Change the prediction file name to the one from your test step. the precision and recall were calculated as described
+Tjong Kim Sang, Erik.
+F. 2002.
+Introduction to the CoNLL-2003 Shared Task: Language Independent Named Entity Recognition.
+In Proc.
+Conference on Natural Language Learning